ros-simulation/gazebo_ros_pkgs/ros_control_gazebo_tests/README.md

 ### Effort-Controlled R-R Manipulator

-To bring up the simulator with a simple R-R manopulator and effort controllers, run:
+To bring up the simulator with a simple R-R manipulator and effort controllers, run:

 ```bash